arvjus/proglog/README.md

 ### Configuration

 There are two configuration files models.json and exercises.json.
 Application comes with some pre-configured models and exercises, some of them based on training program, available in Heli-X flight simulator.
 But that is easy to change to suit your own needs.
 Hint - duplicate last item, called 'dummy', and create new one in exercises configuration file.
-This 'dummy' items contains all available options, supported by application.
+That item contains all available options, supported by application.